PUPILS of Weaver Primary School helped Nantwich in

 Calling in to meet the children, and to help to plant one of the oak saplings,

-was Edward Timpson, MP for Crewe and Nantwich.
+was Edward Timpson, who at that time was the MP for Crewe and Nantwich.

 The saplings had been grown on by